Yesterday was Ralph Macchio’s birthday.

 After the film, the two of them somehow strike up a conversation in the lobby and they both rave, unselfconsciously, about their love for Fred Astaire and Ginger Rogers and how much they love old movies and how cool it is that the local movie theatre would run them as matinees.

-The girl reveals that she has just moved to the town, and is a little nervous about starting at the high school on Monday.
-Jeremy is obviously very excited that she is going to be going to his school, he feels a bond with this girl.
+The girl reveals that she just moved to the town, and is a little nervous about starting at the high school on Monday.
+Jeremy is very excited that she is going to be going to his school, he feels a bond with this girl.
 They part, him telling her that he will keep his eye out for her on Monday.
 Teenage romance shivers in the air!

 Then, inevitably, conflict arises.
 Turns out that Jeremy’s interest in Fred Astaire is something he hides from his friends.
-He could never admit to liking old movies with DANCE NUMBERS in them to his buddies.
+He could never admit to liking old movies with DANCE NUMBERS to his buddies.
 As long as his little Saturday-matinee romance was kept secret from his friends, he was cool with it.

-Of course, one day she comes up to him in the cafeteria, where he is sitting with his group of friends.
+Of course, one day she comes up to him in the cafeteria, where he sits with his group of friends.
 Oh, the hostility of the high school cafeteria!
 The caste system!
 The Darwinian brutality!
 She says to him, in front of his friends, with a big friendly smile – “Hi!
 What are you doing Saturday?
 They’re playing ‘Swingtime‘!”